In the space

 It is born

-We left together that morning, the three of us, Michel, my blond friend and I. I remember ( although other details are gone) I had a rough khaki pack I had bought at the Puces in Paris along with the French Army surplus greenish-grey wool blanket roll I carried with me.
-I must not have brought much with me to France since I seem to remember carrying it all easily, along with the thick French translation of Faulkner’s “Light in August” I’d bought on a whim in one of the stalls on the Seine to see how southern America venacular translated into French.
+We left together that morning, the three of us, Michel, my blond friend and I. I remember ( although other details are gone) I had a rough khaki pack I had bought at Les Puces in Paris along with the French Army surplus greenish-grey wool blanket roll I carried with me.
+We were able to store our big canvas bags with excess clothes at the pension where we stayed.
+We took just enough to carry easily, although I’d allowed myself the thick French translation of Faulkner’s “Light in August” I’d bought on a whim in one of the book stalls along the Seine.
+I was curious to see how southern America venacular translated into French.

 We hitched a ride, if I remember, with a friend of Michel’s, southwest out of Paris on the A-10 toward Orsay.
-We must have had a ride out of Paris that morning since I have no memory of sticking out our thumbs in the middle of Paris.
-We were bound on an adventure to the south of France before Michel had to return to see his parents in Strasbourg at the end of the summer.
-Our tickets home from Paris in September left us plenty of time to escape the skeins of our parents’ concern in a time when the only communication back home was through American Express offices.
+We were bound on an adventure to the south of France and maybe beyond before Michel had to return to see his parents in Strasbourg at the end of the summer.
+Our tickets home from Paris in September left us plenty of time to escape the bonds of our parents’ concern in a time when the only communication back home was through American Express offices.
 What they didn’t know wouldn’t worry them.
 They would think we were busy in Paris or taking train rides together to places like Chartres.
 Dreams of my mother pulling up behind us on the road in her white convertible with the red interior pursued me for the first week and then faded into the background of our grand adventure.

 By nightfall of the first day, we must have made it to Orleans or some small town nearby it on the Loire.
 We camped somewhere on a grassy verge of the rocky river bank, stretched out under a cloudy sky, grateful for the warmth of summer in our woolen sacks with rough sheet linings.
 We listened to the river and talked of the nearby chateaus we would never see, just as we had stood beneath the Eiffel Tower together, marvelling at the huge black iron girders, counting our sous and imagining the trip to the top.
 We saw nothing of the town that morning but stuck out our thumbs after eating bread and cheese from our packs.
+We would hitchhike for the rest of our journey, wherever it took us.

 Since the three of us had to stick together, hitching was slow.
 Drivers were not at all reluctant to pick up people along the roads, but most were pairs of women, single men or male and female couples.
 To “faire du stop” was an accepted way for people to travel, especially through the countryside, but cars were small and three at a time was hard to get.
 We took to having my friend and I stick our thumbs out by the roadside while Michel sat back somewhere slightly out of view.